Terms and conditions apply.

 You'll also earn up to 5X Membership Rewards® points on flights booked directly with airlines or with American Express Travel and 5X Membership Rewards® points on prepaid hotels booked on amextravel.com.
 A $200 airline fee credit each year, up to $100 in statement credits annually for purchases at Saks Fifth Avenue.
 New cardhoders earn 75,000 Membership Rewards® Points after you use your new Card to make $5,000 in purchases in your first 6 months.

 And although its $550 annual fee is rather high, it's still far cheaper than the Mastercard® Gold Card™.

 For rates and fees on The Platinum Card® from American Express, click here.

 The Mastercard® Black Card™ is basically a watered-down version of the Mastercard® Gold Card™, but it also comes with a lower fee.

 With an annual fee of $495 ($195 for each Authorized User added to the account), the Mastercard® Black Card™ is a lot more affordable than the Mastercard® Gold Card™, but you'll also take a slight hit on the rewards for this reduced price.
-While most of the benefits are the same, cardholders will only receive 1.5% back on cash redemptions and an annual travel credit of just $100.
+While most of the benefits are the same, cardholders will only receive 2% value for airfare redemptions with no blackout dates or seat restrictions.
+1.5% value for cash back redemptions.
+Earn one point for every one dollar spent. and an annual travel credit of just $100.
 Also, the card isn't made out of gold.